pradeeppoddar07/Algorithms_SPOJ_Solution/README.md

 # Algorithms_SPOJ_Solution
-It contains solutions of CS conventional problem solutions
+It contain solutions of CS conventional problems